Returning to Learning

 This could be the beginning of a long and rich conversation, and we applaud you for taking on the challenging, yet rewarding, task of teaching.

-While we (obviously) think our programs are the best choice for early childhood education and school-age distance learning support, we know that not everyone is ready for in-person schooling right now.
+While we (obviously) think our programs are the best choice for early childhood education, we know that not everyone is ready for in-person schooling right now.
 When you’re ready to return to a learning center, here are some things we offer that you might not be able to at home:

 Perhaps most importantly, teaching your child is our team’s only role—so we can help you focus on yours: parenting.